devr24/Cloud.Core.Messaging.AzureServiceBus/readme.md

 <div id="description">

-A lightweight adapter for Azure Service Bus (Queues and Topics), that abstracts consuming applications from the Service Bus technology stack by implementing common messaging interfaces.
+Azure Service Bus (Queues and Topics) implementation of the messaging interfaces provided in Cloud.Core.
+Abstracts queue and topic subscriptions and management.

 </div>